Ride for Rations 2019 is a fund-raising initiative that involves non-competitive 2 days of cycling.

 Cyclist and support crew will have to pay

-S$410 (Four Hundred and Ten Singapore Dollars) for single room accommodation
+S$370 (Three Hundred and Seventy Singapore Dollars) for single room accommodation

-S$340 (Three Hundred and Forty Singapore Dollars) for double room accommodation
+S$300 (Three Hundred Singapore Dollars) for double room accommodation

 The above is done as we would like to minimise cost such that cost savings can be passed to the beneficiary if any.

-Drivers providing vehicular support will receive a allowance of S$60.00 (Singapore sixty dollars only), which will be given after the ride.
+Drivers providing vehicular support will receive an allowance of S$60.00 (Singapore sixty dollars only), which will be given after the ride.